 Crested Butte and Mt.
 Crested Butte Museums

 In Mt.
 Crested Butte at the base area of Crested Butte Mountain Resort, check out the Trailhead Children’s Museum.
 With interactive displays and fun projects, it’s a great way to spend a rainy afternoon in Mt.
 Crested Butte.
-They also offer a toddler drop-off program during ski season that allows parents to get in some runs together while the little ones explore the museum.

 Gothic and Marble Museums

 The Rocky Mountain Biological Laboratory’s Weldon and Rosalie Weekley Visitor’s Center features exhibits on the history of science in Gothic, Colorado.
 They also have a large multi-touch table exhibit featuring videos, photos, and maps of the local area.
 Acting as the homebase for their sell-out Kids Nature Camp and their adult tour program, as well as featuring a gift shop, the new Visitor’s Center is a treasure in the East River Valley.
-The Marble Museum in Marble, CO documents the heyday of the marble mines, when the town had over 4,000 residents.
+The Marble Museum in Marble, Colorado documents the heyday of the marble mines, when the town had over 4,000 residents.